Kingdom of Bavaria: World War I and the end of the kingdom

 In 1914, a clash of alliances occurred over Austria-Hungary's invasion of Serbia following the assassination of Austrian Archduke Franz Ferdinand by a Bosnian Serb militant.
 Germany went to the side of its former rival-turned-ally, Austria-Hungary, and declared war on France and Russia.
 Following the German invasion of neutral Belgium the United Kingdom declared war on Germany.
 Initially, in Bavaria and all across Germany, many recruits flocked enthusiastically to the Army.
 At the outbreak of the war, King Ludwig III sent an official dispatch to Berlin, to express Bavaria's solidarity.
-Later Ludwig even claimed annexations for Bavaria (Alsace and the city of Antwerp in Belgium, to receive an access to the sea).
+Later Ludwig even claimed annexations for Bavaria (Alsace and the city of Antwerp in Belgium, to receive access to the sea).
 His hidden agenda was to maintain the balance of power between Prussia and Bavaria within the German Empire after a victory.
 Over time, with a stalemated and bloody war on the western front, Bavarians, like many Germans, grew weary of the conflict.

 In 1917, the Bavarian Prime Minister Georg von Hertling became German Chancellor and Prime Minister of Prussia; Otto Ritter von Dandl became the new Prime Minister of Bavaria.
 Accused of showing blind loyalty to Prussia, Ludwig III became increasingly unpopular during the war.
 In 1918, the kingdom attempted to negotiate a separate peace with the allies but failed.
 By 1918, civil unrest was spreading across Bavaria and Germany, Bavarian defiance to Prussian hegemony and Bavarian separatism being key motivators.